aardjon/trad/doc/architecture.md

 Provides a unified mechanism to record log messages to configured destinations (e.g. a log file).

-The source code is located at TODO.
+The public interface is located at [crosscuttings/lib/logging](../mobileapp/crosscuttings/lib/logging), the internal implementation at [crosscuttings/lib/src/logging](../mobileapp/crosscuttings/lib/src/logging).

 ### 8.1.1 Use Cases